 Solution: Create content tailored to attorneys segmented by practice areas or other logical distinctions.

-Lawyers are not a monolith, though we all-to-easily address them as one.
+Lawyers are not a monolith, though we too easily address them as one.
 (As I’ve done throughout this piece.
 Guilty!)

-A litigation attorney will be much more interested in a research and citation tool than a real estate lawyer would be.
+A litigation attorney will be much more interested in a research and citation tool than, say, a real estate lawyer would be.
 A criminal defense attorney has a greater need for a calendaring and time management solution than, say, a probate attorney.

-Even when your product legitimately serves all types of attorneys, various types of legal professionals will use it for different reasons.
+Even when your product legitimately serves all types of attorneys, various types of legal professionals will use it for varying reasons.

 But too often, in trying to communicate to all lawyers, we wind up saying nothing meaningful to any of them.